According to the Fundraising Effectiveness Project, most first-time donors never come back to make a second gift.

-- Donor has opportunities to make her views known.
+- The donor has opportunities to make her views known.

 - The donor is given the feeling that she is part of an important cause.

-- Donor receives information showing who is being helped.
+- The donor receives information showing who is being helped.

 As you can see, the first experience a donor has with your nonprofit is key.
 Is their first impression glorious or lackluster?